catoszyrko/ProductStore/README.md

 ##  API
-To use API, just go to api.php .
+To use API, just go to api/index.php

-I'm developing subfolder API only for this purpose.
+Use postman for testing.